dubesar/worldtimebuddy/README.md

   --major               Show only major timezones
-  -tz, --timezone TEXT  Show time for a specific timezone --list                List all available timezones --delta TEXT          Add or subtract time from a particular timezone --help                Show this message and exit.
+  -tz, --timezone TEXT  Show time for a specific timezone --list                List all available timezones --delta TEXT          Time to add (e.g., +2hr, -30min, -1day) -c, --convert TEXT    Convert time from one timezone to another --help                Show this message and exit.
 ```